fluidity-money/fluidity-app/docs/learning-and-getting-started/what-are-fluid-assets.md

 At the core of Fluidity lies Fluid Assets, which pay yield when you use them.&#x20;

-A Fluid Asset is a wrapped standard (ERC-20, sol) token that represents an underlying principal token.&#x20;
+A Fluid Asset is a wrapped standard (ERC-20, SPL) token that represents an underlying principal token.&#x20;

 A novel property of Fluid Assets is that they expose users to randomly paid rewards or yield when they are used (sent or received).